How much does a Switchblade® cost?

 How do you see behind you?

 Motorcycle laws require rear view mirrors.
 We are working with the US DOT (Department of Transportation) to be able to substitute a rear view camera/dash monitor that would serve the same function with less drag.
-Final versions may have aerodynamic mirrors, similar to automobiles.
+Initial production versions may have aerodynamic mirrors, similar to automobiles.

 How do you handle the change of lighting required?

-When the vehicle is converted from ground mode to air mode, and the wings are swung out, the wing tip navigation / strobe lights become exposed.
+When the vehicle is converted from Drive Mode to Flight Mode, and the wings are swung out, the wing tip navigation / strobe lights become exposed.
 There is a switch on the overhead console to turn them on and make them active.
 For landing purposes, the two outside fog lights are aimed slightly downward to act as landing lights in night operation.

 Does the Switchblade have windshield wipers?